Chalceus guaporensis: Etymology

-The specific name guaporensis is from the Guaporé River in Bolivia, one of C. guaporensis's habitats, with the Latin suffix "-ensis" denoting a place of origin; compare Lynx canadensis, the Canada lynx, or Sotalia guianensis, the Guiana dolphin.
+The specific name guaporensis is from the Guaporé River in Bolivia, one of C. guaporensis's habitats, with the Latin suffix -ensis denoting a place of origin; compare Lynx canadensis, the Canada lynx, or Sotalia guianensis, the Guiana dolphin.
 It is the only member of the genus Chalceus to be named after a location.

-The genus name Chalceus comes from the Greek word "chalkos", which means "copper".
+The genus name Chalceus comes from the Greek word chalkos, which means "copper".
 This in turn is from the original description of the first Chalceus species, the pinktail chalceus (C. macrolepidotus), wherein Georges Cuvier noted that its scales were coppery ("sometimes golden") when preserved in alcohol.

 Taxonomy

-Chalceus guaporensis was named in the year 2004 by Brazilian biologists Mônica Toledo-Piza and Angela M. Zanata.
+Chalceus guaporensis was named in 2004 by Brazilian biologists Mônica Toledo-Piza and Angela M. Zanata.
 In the same revision of the genus Chalceus, its congeners C. epakros and C. spilogyros were also named.
 In 2005, C. guaporensis and C. epakros were determined to make up a single clade.

 There are five accepted species of Chalceus; the other two are the pinktail chalceus (C. macrolepidotus) and the yellowfin chalceus (C. erythrurus).
 The former of these is the type species of Chalceus.